“Avoid clichés like the plague . . .”- Jerry Camarillo Dunn

-Agents and editors who have participated in the past return because they enjoy meeting with writers and hearing about their work.
-They know SBWC attendees consistently offer high-quality writing.
-Many of our students have gone on to publish their work because of the agents and editors they met during our conference.
+Many of our students have gone on to publish their work because of the agents and editors they met during the Santa Barbara Writers Conference.

-If your manuscript is complete and polished, and you think you are ready for an agent to represent your work, read up on our agents and choose those who seem interested in your genre or already represent clients whose work you think is similar to your own.
+If your manuscript is complete and polished, and you think you are ready for an agent to represent your work, read about the agents below and register for appointments with those who seem interested in your genre or already represent clients whose work you think is similar to your own.

 You must be registered for the conference to participate.

-1) Register and choose your readers either online by credit card, or by mail.
-We expect some agents and editors will fill their schedules quickly, so be sure to register early.
-You may submit to as many readers as you like.
+1) Register for the 6-day conference and then, register to meet with one or more agents.
+We expect some agents will fill their schedules quickly, so register for your appointments early.
+You may submit to as many readers (agents) as you like.

 2) Mail the first 5 pages of your manuscript.
-Be sure to allow for transit time as the deadline for pages to be recieved is May 3.
-If you have chosen multiple readers, you will include a copy for each reader, as well as an additional copy for the conference.
+Be sure to allow for transit time as the deadline for pages to be received is May 20.
+If you have chosen multiple readers, you must include a copy for each reader, as well as an additional copy for the conference.
 For example: if you have chosen three readers, you will mail four copies of your manuscript.
 You may include a cover letter to each specific agent and brief synopsis, if you wish.
 The address to send all your copies is:

-3) Once you check into the conference on June 7, we will give you the details of the meeting arrangements.
-Your reader will have read the pages before you meet and will come prepared to talk about your writing.
-This is a one-on-one for 10 minutes, a chance for you to get personal feedback from an agent or editor.
-All meetings will take place Monday, June 9.
+3) Once you check into the conference on June 18, we will give you the details of the meeting arrangements.
+Your agents or editors will have read the pages before you meet and will come prepared to talk about your writing.
+This is a one-on-one meeting for 10 minutes, a chance for you to get personal feedback from an agent or editor.
+All meetings will take place Tuesday, June 20.

 The cost for each submission will be $40, and we are open for registration.
 Click the live link in the box at the upper right corner of this page to register.
-Once you have signed up with an agent or editor, there will be no refunds given for any reason, so please consider your choices carefully.
+Once you have signed up with an agent, there will be no refunds given for any reason, so please consider your choices carefully.